 - Beaux Arts Village

-The city will use multiple channels to communicate important information and updates throughout the project, including this project website, mailed notices, online public meetings, and possible in-person meetings (pending COVID-19 conditions).
+The city will use multiple channels to communicate important information and updates throughout the project, including this page, mailed notices, online public meetings and possible in-person meetings.
+You can subscribe for email or text updates.